ietf/id-guidelines/README.md

 especially those in Sections 6 and 7, should be followed.
 "SHOULD" is especially problematic: it needs to be clear why SHOULD is used rather than MUST, and what the implications are of varying from the recommendation.

-Note that BCP 14 is comprised of two documents.
-The later one, RFC 8174, includes the most recent boilerplate text that must be included in documents using this language.

 #### Coding Languages